Dell Latitude 5440 Review (Intel Core i5-1335U)

 Image credit: Dell

-In our display evaluation, we used the Spyder X software as our testing tool.
-The results revealed that the display covers the entire sRGB color gamut, encompassing 100%, which is particularly noteworthy for professional photo retouchers who require an extensive monitor color gamut.
-Furthermore, it achieves 78% of the Adobe RGB and 79% of the DCI-P3 color gamut.
-Our color gamut testing also yielded valuable insights, with the display showcasing an average Delta E value of 0.55.
-The highest recorded value stood at 3.82, while the lowest was a mere 0.08, underscoring the display’s commendable color accuracy and calibration.
+In the display test, we use the Spyder X. The results show that the display covers the sRGB color gamut at 100%, and it also achieves 78% of the Adobe RGB color gamut and 79% of the DCI-P3 color gamut.
+The display has an average Delta E value of 0.55.
+The highest value recorded was 3.82, and the lowest value was just 0.08, indicating that the display’s color accuracy and calibration capabilities are commendable.

 sRGB 98%